hotosm/learnosm/_posts/en/beginner/0200-12-03-moving-forward.md

 explains how to collect information with different GPS-based devices or using specially designed printouts.
 It also reviews a number of OpenStreetMap-related applications for mobile devices.

 OpenStreetMap is a collaborative effort and we hope that you will be part of it.
-Sometimes many people will be working on a relatively small area at the same time.
-This frequently occurs in the context of humanitarian relief efforts under the auspices of the Humanitarian OSM Team.
-But this working style also requires coordination among all contributors.
-[A section of its own](/en/coordination/) explains the tools available to make sure that we still end up with a useful map.
+Some of these efforts are devoted to humanitarian relief under the auspices of the [Humanitarian OSM Team](http://hotosm.org).
+If you would like to help HOT on the occasion of a disaster such as the Nepal earthquake please see the [section on coordination](/en/coordination/).
+It deals with the tools which make sure that many people can work together on a relatively small area in a consistent manner.
 It also contains guidance on some typical tasks you will frequently encounter when joining these efforts.

 Learn More
 ----------